 HPV vaccine for girls aged 12-13 years

-Girls are are given two doses of the HPV (human papilloma virus) vaccine when they are 12-13 years old.
+Girls are given two doses of the HPV (human papillomavirus) vaccine when they are 12-13 years old.
 The second dose is given 6 – 12 months after the first dose.
 Both doses are given in the form of an injection.

-If a girl misses either of her HPV vaccinations she can have them later, but if she is older than 15 years of age she will need three doses instead of just two.
-Girls can have the HPV vaccination on the NHS up to age of 18.
+If a girl misses either of her HPV vaccinations, she can have them later, but if she is older than 15 years of age she will need three doses instead of just two.
+Girls can have the HPV vaccination on the NHS up to the age of 18.

 Vaccines for 14-year-olds